remy/remysharp.com/public/drafts/how-tabs-should-work.md

 1. The initialised tab is hard coded to the first panel, rather than what's on the URL.
 2. If there's no hash on the URL, all the panels are hidden (and thus breaks).
 3. If you scroll to the bottom of the example, you'll find a "top" link, clicking that will break our tabbing system.
-4. I've purposely made the page long, so that when you click on a tab, you'll see the page scrolls to the top of the tab, not a huge deal, but a bit annoying
+4. I've purposely made the page long, so that when you click on a tab, you'll see the page scrolls to the top of the tab, not a huge deal, but a bit annoying.

 Though, from our criteria at the start of this post, we've already solved item (4) and (5).
 Not a terrible start.
 Let's solve items 1 through 3 next.